crajcan/how_do_i_vote/README.md

-# how_do_i_vote
-Open source, robust website for helping people register to vote and find polling locations
+# Backend for How Do I Vote?/Where Do I Vote?
+Open source api for providing polling locations, voter registration info.

+Front end and main project page: https://github.com/crajcan/HowDoIVote